Meet John Doe. He has been an employee of XYZ Company for many years and is in your office for his yearly performance review.

 And it is we the people, the actual shareholders of this "company", who are going to pay the price in the end.

 They say that consumers get what they pay for but at the same time they also say caveat emptor, or let the buyer beware.

 They, whoever they are, will also sometimes say that you can fool all of the people some of the time but not all of the people all of the time.

 In this case of real life, however, they are wrong!

 First it is the politician running for office who gets what they pay for and not the voter.

 Secondly, there was either not enough buyers remorse after the first four years of this crop of leaders or such a lack of interest taken by the American voter in the process that we are now going to do it all over again.

 But this time with even higher stakes both domestically and in the foreign policy arena than we faced the first time around.

 The bottom-line?
-Voting has consequences and we as a nation are now paying the price!
+Elections have consequences and as a nation, we are now paying the price!